Lockpickers-United/lpu-belt-explorer/belts.md

-### Lock Pickers United Belt Explorer
+### LPU Belt Explorer

-The LPU [Belt Explorer](https://www.lpubelts.com/) is a new tool that lets you explore the belt rankings list.
+The Lock Pickers United [Belt Explorer](https://lpubelts.com/) is a new tool that lets you explore the belt rankings list.
 Every lock for every belt is described with it's locking mechanisms and other features.
-Many of the locks have photo galleries as well as notes about the lock and strategies for picking.
-[Check it out!](https://www.lpubelts.com/)
+Many of the locks have photo galleries as well as notes about the lock and strategies for picking. **[Check it out!](https://lpubelts.com/)**

 ### White Belt
 ![](%%white%%)